lisitsyn/tapkee/README.md

 The project aim is to provide efficient and flexible standalone library for dimensionality reduction which can be easily integrated to existing codebases.
 Tapkee leverages capabilities of effective [Eigen3 linear algebra library](http://eigen.tuxfamily.org) and optionally makes use of the [ARPACK eigensolver](http://www.caam.rice.edu/software/ARPACK/).
+To achieve great flexibility we provide a callback interface which decouples dimension reduction algorithms from the data representation and storage schemes (see Callback interface section).

 Contributions are very encouraged as we distribute our software under permissive [BSD 3-clause license](LICENSE) (except some parts that are distributed under other open sources licenses, see Licensing section of this document).

+To achieve code quality we employ [googletest](https://code.google.com/p/googletest/) as a testing framework (tests can be found [here](test/gtest)), [valgrind](http://valgrind.org/) for dynamic analysis and [clang static analyzer](http://clang-analyzer.llvm.org/) as a tool for static code analysis.

 We are happy to use [Travis](https://travis-ci.org) as a continuous integration platform.
 The build status is: